judek10/crime-admin-and-user-portal/Documentation/Development.md

 * Clone the front end repository using Visual Studio Code
 * Open a terminal inside VSCode
 * Type the following command to install all node packages: `npm install`
+* You may get an error while installing, to bypass this, type in the command `npm install --force`
 * To run the project in a web page type the command: `ionic serve`
 * If there's errors when running ionic serve saying this cannot be loaded because running scripts is disabled on this system, then type the command: `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`
 * If there's continued errors when setting this up, try reloading the project and then enter the `ionic serve` command again.